UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/file_types.md

 chrX	30691567	30692445
 ```

-1. Head to the UCSC browser at https://genome.ucsc.edu/cgi-bin/hgGateway.
+1. Now you've saved the file, head to the UCSC browser at https://genome.ucsc.edu/cgi-bin/hgGateway.
 Ensure you are using the `hg38` genome build.
 2. Enter the gene GK in the `Position/Search Term` text box, then just click on any of the links returned by the search.
 3. Find the button labelled `hide all` and click it.
 4. Under `Genes and Gene Predictions`, find `GENCODE v24` and select `full` using the drop-down menu